Ravbug/UnityHubNative/wxWidgets/docs/doxygen/overviews/cmake.md

 Recommendations                       {#cmake_recommendations}
 =======================
-While CMake in wxWidgets aims to support most generators available in CMake the following generators are recommended:
+While CMake in wxWidgets aims to support most generators available in CMake, the following generators are recommended:
 * Windows: Visual Studio (any supported version)
 * macOS: Xcode
 * Linux: Ninja or Makefiles

 CMake 3.10 or newer is recommended.
-The minimum version required is 2.8.12.
+The minimum tested version is 3.5.

 Using CMake with your applications     {#cmake_apps}
 ==================================
-If you are using CMake with your own application there are various ways to use
+If you are using CMake with your own application, there are various ways to use
 wxWidgets:
 * Using an installed, binary or compiled version of wxWidgets using `find_package()`